 - One-to-one independent research and writing project opportunities with faculty

-- Environmental Law Moot Court
+- Learn appellate law advocacy on environmental issues through the Environmental Law Moot Court

 - The vibrant Twin Cities environmental and energy law community offers opportunities for part-time work during the school year and full-time summer employment with governmental agencies, law firms, legal departments at corporations and utilities, and nonprofit environmental groups.

 - Prospective employers from around the country come to the Law School to interview students for summer and permanent positions, and the Career Center provides regular notice of employment opportunities, fellowships, and other scholarly opportunities.

 The Environmental and Energy Law Society (EELS): EELS invites practicing lawyers to speak to students and provides opportunities for interaction and service projects in the community that build practice skills.

 - The University of Minnesota has hundreds of leading environmental and energy faculty, and numerous centers and institutes that support interdisciplinary study and research.

 - The Joint Degree Program in Law, Science & Technology provides unique opportunities for students to participate in interdisciplinary programming, and receive funding to support interdisciplinary research interests.

 - The University of Minnesota's Institute on the Environment serves as a locus for environmental research and policy initiatives, and provides many opportunities for students.

 - The Energy Transition Lab, a strategic initiative of the University of Minnesota's Institute on the Environment, Office of the Vice President of Research and the Law School, brings together leaders in government, business and nonprofit organizations to develop new energy policy pathways, institutions, and regulations.